apache/airflow/docs/faq.rst

         globals()[dag_id] = DAG(dag_id)
         # or better, call a function that returns a DAG object!

-What's are all the ``airflow run`` commands in my process list?
+What are all the ``airflow run`` commands in my process list?
 ---------------------------------------------------------------

-There's many layers of ``airflow run`` commands, meaning it can call itself.
+There are many layers of ``airflow run`` commands, meaning it can call itself.

-- Basic ``airflow run``: fires up an executor, and tell it to run an ``airlfow run --local`` command. if using Celery, this means it puts a command in the queue for it to run remote, on the worker.
+- Basic ``airflow run``: fires up an executor, and tell it to run an ``airflow run --local`` command. if using Celery, this means it puts a command in the queue for it to run remote, on the worker.
 If using LocalExecutor, that translates into running it in a subprocess pool.
-- Local ``airflow run --local``: starts an ``airflow run --raw`` command (described bellow) as a subprocess and is in charge of emitting heartbeats, listening for external kill signals and insures some cleanup takes place if the subprocess fails
+- Local ``airflow run --local``: starts an ``airflow run --raw`` command (described bellow) as a subprocess and is in charge of emitting heartbeats, listening for external kill signals and ensures some cleanup takes place if the subprocess fails
 - Raw ``airflow run --raw`` runs the actual operator's execute method and performs the actual work